 After completing the online interactive WMP form as required, you must pay the related fee deposit at the City Permit Counter in the Community Development Department located on the 1st floor prior to permit issuance.
 Once the permit is issued, you may begin your project.

 Note: the fee is calculated by $1.00 per square foot with a cap at $50,000

 3. Fill out the post-project final report and compliance form

 4. Submit the post-project final report for approval and fee refund

-Submit the POST-PROJECT Final Report and Compliance Form by scanning your final report documents and submitting them electronically via e-mail to CDRecycling@cityofirvine.org, or you may submit them in person to the Community Services Counter located on the 2nd floor at City Hall.
+Submit the POST-PROJECT Final Report and Compliance Form by scanning your final report documents and submitting them electronically via e-mail to CDRecycling@cityofirvine.org.
 Upon review and approval that all project requirements have been met, the fee deposit will be refunded.

 Note: Be sure to include copies of all weight tickets, receipts or other documentation for all disposal and diversion materials that support the final report

 Why Did the City Pass this Ordinance?